 These are easy-to-care-for types that grow quickly, making them great beginner plants.

 Minimal care: This plant can survive with minimal care/attention and can manage low temperatures.
-However, they will start to look very unattractive and create mess (leaves falling and browning) without enough water and light or too much of either.
-When they're taken care of properly they look great.
+However, they will start to look very unattractive and create a mess (leaves falling and browningFeed during spring and summer) without enough water and light or too much of either.
+When they’re taken care of properly they look great.